udemy/js-tooling/packages/eslint-plugin-udemy/rules/import-disallow/README.md

 ## Rule details

 The disallowed list is configured by regexes.
-You may optionally specify a list of exception regexes to allow certain files in the disallowed list.
+You may optionally specify a list of exception regexes.

 Assuming the following configuration: